 Did your favorite waffle recipe make more waffles than your family could eat?
 Find tips for freezing and reheating those delicious waffles so you can enjoy them later.
-You can find some of my favorite homemade waffle recipes here.

 One of the interesting things about making waffles is when they are hot off the griddle, you can’t seem to make them fast enough to satisfy everyone around the table.
 But soon enough the turning point comes and all of a sudden everyone is full.
 At that point you might find yourself with a bunch of waffle batter leftover.